OlympusDAO/incur-debt-ts/README.md

 ### Current Status

-Currently building transactions to add liquidity to Uniswap V2 and Sushiswap pools is supported and has been tested.
-The Incur Debt Curve and Balancer strategies have rudimentary implementations but Balancer requires you to enter the otherTokens and otherTokenAmounts in the order they appear in the Balancer Pool contract.
-Automated sorting will be coming in a future version, as will commands to build calldata for removing liquidity.
+Currently building transactions to add liquidity to Uniswap V2, Sushiswap, and Balancer pools is supported and has been tested.
+The Incur Debt Curve strategy has only a rudimentary implementation.